-Native to Japan’s northernmost main island, Santouka Hokkaido Ramen has dozens of locations around the globe—including Harvard Square and Back Bay.
-While several styles are represented, the signature is the “shio” (salt) broth, known for its silky texture and comparative lightness.
+Native to Japan’s northernmost main island, Santouka Hokkaido Ramen has dozens of locations around the globe—including Harvard Square, Allston, and Back Bay.
+While several ramen styles are represented on the menu, the signature shio (salt) broth is known for its silky texture and comparative lightness.
 If you’d like to make it heartier, you can always order extra pork and a soft-boiled egg to your bowl.
-Visit their website to order takeout from your preferred location.
+All Santouka locations are open for dining in and takeout.

-Sapporo Ramen has two locations, but the pint-sized outpost inside Cambridge’s Porter Exchange is our favorite.
-It’s currently open for in-person dining and it’s known to draw a crowd, but your prize for waiting it out is a cheap bowl of noodles in a hearty broth topped with sliced or ground pork—and you can also order delivery via DoorDash, Grubhub, Uber Eats, and Seamless.
-Don’t forget to add an order of the excellent steamed Roast Pork Buns.
+Another ramen destination in Porter Square is a pint-sized counter inside Cambridge’s Porter Exchange food hall.
+Sapporo Ramen is known to draw a crowd, but your prize for waiting it out is a cheap bowl of noodles in a hearty broth topped with sliced or ground pork.
+You can also order delivery via the third-party app of your choice.
+Don’t forget to add on an order of Sapporo’s excellent steamed Roast Pork Buns.

-From the team behind Sycamore, Newton Centre’s Little Big Diner has all the hallmarks of a great new-wave noodle shop: tiny size (20 seats), hip art (a big blue bowl of noodles painted on exposed brick), and some of the Boston area’s best ramen.
-A diverse range of broths are represented, from creamy paitan to miso to a vegetarian-friendly forest mushroom.
-Our go-to is the indulgent Chef’s Ultra Ramen, which is packed with chashu pork, chili-ground pork, and chicken thigh.
-The tight quarters and no-reservations policy once made long waits inevitable—but now that you can place a takeout order online, it’s never been easier to snag a bowl.
+Newton Centre’s Little Big Diner has all the hallmarks of a great new-wave noodle shop: tiny size, cool art, and some of the Boston area’s best ramen.
+From the same team behind Newton neighborhood faves Jinny’s Pizzeria and Sycamore (itself a place we go to for noodles), LBD’s menu hits the right notes of flavor, fanciness, and fun.
+We love the indulgent Chef’s Ultra Ramen packed with all the toppings: chashu pork, chili-ground pork, and grilled chicken thigh.
+The tight quarters and no-reservations policy once made long waits inevitable, but now that you can also order takeout online, it’s never been easier to snag a bowl of ramen.

-A 20-seat establishment wedged into Coolidge Corner’s Arcade Building, Ganko Ittetsu Ramen perpetually draws crowds.
-The focus here is on the Sapporo-style version of the Japanese soup, which requires caramelizing the tare (sauce) in a wok with vegetables before it’s added to the base broth.
-And it’s the real deal: The broth’s miso and soy sauce are produced by a Japanese microbrewery; the firm-but-chewy noodles are custom-made in Japan.
-Our go-to to-go orders include the nutty, spicy Tan-Tan, and the dark, rich, and funky Gantetsu Shoyu; order your bowl online.
+A 20-seat establishment wedged into Coolidge Corner’s Arcade Building, Ganko Ittetsu Ramen is another popular spot that’s been more accessible with the dawn of takeout ramen.
+Whether you opt to visit on your next Brookline food crawl or eat it at home, you’ll be treated to the Sapporo-style ramen, which requires caramelizing tare (a two-syllable sauce) in a wok with vegetables before adding it to a base broth crafted with micro-brewed Japanese miso and soy sauce.
+Chewy noodles are custom-made in Japan.
+Our go-to bowls include the nutty, spicy Tan-Tan style ramen, and the dark, rich, and funky Gantetsu Shoyu.